Frequently Asked Questions About Target Date or Lifecycle Funds

 Investors may choose to purchase target date funds with dates other than their presumed retirement date.
 An investor who expects to retire in 2035, for example, might select a 2030 fund (to be more conservative) or a 2040 fund (to be more aggressive).

 Is there a difference between lifestyle funds and target date funds?

 Yes.
 Lifestyle funds offer a mix of asset classes to provide a predetermined level of risk and generally use words such as “conservative,” “moderate,” or “aggressive” in their names to indicate the fund’s risk level.
-Lifestyle funds do not change their asset allocations over time.
+Lifestyle funds generally do not change their asset allocations over time in a predetermined way.
 Target date funds, by contrast, are usually identified by their specified target date (“2010 fund,” “2025 fund,” etc.) and adjust their asset allocation over time to become more conservative.

 Who offers target date funds?

 Target date funds are offered by mutual fund managers, banks, trust companies, and insurance companies.
 They are offered to 401(k) and other defined contribution plans, to IRA investors, and to individuals saving for retirement outside of tax-advantaged savings programs.
 Many target date funds are mutual funds, but many other providers offer target date funds in the DC plan market as collective trusts or separate accounts.

 Who should use these funds?